-If the Parent Company loses control over the Subsidiary, it derecognizes the related assets (including goodwill), liabilities, NCI and other components of equity while any resultant gain or loss is recognized in the consolidated statement of comprehensive income.
+If the Parent Company loses control over the subsidiary, it derecognizes the related assets (including goodwill), liabilities, NCI and other components of equity while any resultant gain or loss is recognized in the consolidated statement of comprehensive income.
 Any investment retained is recognized at fair value.

-NCI represents the interest in the Subsidiary not held by the Parent Company, and are presented separately in the consolidated statements of comprehensive income and consolidated statements of comprehensive income and within equity in the consolidated statements of financial position, separately from equity attributable to holders of the Parent Company.
+NCI represents the interest in the subsidiary not held by the Parent Company, and are presented separately in the consolidated statement of comprehensive income and consolidated statement of comprehensive income and within equity in the consolidated statement of financial position, separately from equity attributable to holders of the Parent Company.